UweKrause/ukmihiran.github.io/_posts/2021-01-02-SSL-Pinning-Bypass-with-Frida.md

 ## Step 2: Connect to Android Device with adb

 To run the commands on android device we need to connect our device to adb.
-But to do that we need to go to the settings of the device or the emulator then to **Developer Options** and start the **debugging mode**.
+But to do that we need to go to the settings of the device or the emulator then to **Developer Options** and start the **USB-debugging mode**.

 After that we can run the following command to connect our android device.
 ```shell